Dn-Programming-Core-Management/Dn-FamiTracker/README.md

 Additions (so far)
 * DPCM sample bit order reversal
 * Adaptable refresh rate depending on playback (≈60fps on playback, otherwise 10fps)
+* Multitrack export (either seperate or one multichannel wav file)

 Plans
-* Multitrack export (either seperate or one multichannel wav file)
-* Adjustable refresh rate
+* Adjustable maximum refresh rate
 * Muting a channel won't disable its sound output (and so have nonlinear mixing which is separated linearly)
 * Panning? (when the above item is fulfilled, it will pave the way for proper panning)